Fast Company | 2005 Social Capitalist Awards

 The loveliest card came in the mail for me two days ago, from a local modern dance organization associated with a MacArthur genius award choreographer.
 My connection?
 I’m an on and off participant in the group’s intergenerational amateur (although they’d never use that word) improvisation and composition dance work.
+More than once, I’ve mentioned my willingness to pitch in on fundraising and otherwise get more involved (it’s probably fair to say that I have skills).
 No one has picked up on this.

 Personalized Donor Cultivation

 Colleges and universities call it “move management.”
 Most other fundraising folks call it “cultivation.”
 Grassroots Fundraising Guru Kim Klien describes it as “Get some.
 Get more.
 Get more.
 Get more.
 Get it all (by which she means a planned gift from the person’s estate).”
 An example I found in the promotional sample of Major Gifts newsletter is directed at schools, and most applicable to large institutions, but may spark ideas for others.

 AUGUST 13, 2005